For Investors & Transactions

 Assessment of an existing portfolio company's AI maturity, deployment readiness, and governance posture ahead of an exit or further capital deployment.

-A bounded review of AI-specific value claims, risks, and red flags in an M&A context — produced alongside or in addition to standard financial and legal diligence.
+A bounded audit of AI-specific value claims, risks, and red flags in an M&A context — produced alongside or in addition to standard financial and legal diligence.

 Portfolio AI exposure snapshot